 Flexbox Containers empower you to create advanced layouts faster.
 While with the Section-column layout, you would only be able to place a single inner-Section within a Column, with Flexbox Containers you can Nest Containers infinitely.
 Nesting Containers will allow you to set different directions and alignments for each one, to quickly create highly advanced layouts.

-05 Nested Containers Introducing Elementor 3.6: Leverage Flexbox Containers To Create Top Performing And Responsive Designs 5
+05 Nested Containers Introducing Elementor 3.6: Leverage Flexbox Containers To Create Top Performing and Responsive Designs 5

 Harness the Power of CSS Flexbox in Elementor’s Editor